neticdk/k8s-workshop/simple-kubernetes/README.md

 There was a lot done behind the scenes we did not look into, e.g., the deployment was done into a particular "space" inside the cluster which is named `default`.

-This can be seem is you make the following call:
+This can be seen, if you make the following call:

 ```console
 $ kubectl get namespaces